 Some city projects involve collaboration with other local or state government agencies.
 Voluntary personal information submitted to the City of Worcester to express interest in or make comments about such projects may be shared with the other agencies involved.

-The City of Worcester website offers visitors the ability to subscribe to email distribution lists.
+The City of Worcester website offers visitors the ability to subscribe to email and SMS distribution lists.
 Visitors are free to unsubscribe should they not want to receive future communications from the City.
-A valid email address must be provided when subscribing or unsubscribing from email lists.
+A valid email address/phone number must be provided when subscribing or unsubscribing from email/SMS lists.
 All other personally identifiable information is optional.

 In the state of Massachusetts, there are laws to ensure that government is open and transparent.
 The public has a right to access appropriate records and information entrusted to the city government.